Frequently Asked Questions

 How do I get credit for my transfer and/or dual-credit courses?

-Where can I take tests in order to earn credit by examination at the high school level?
+Where can I take tests in order to earn credit by examination at the elementary, middle, or high school level?

 Where do I take the GED?